Coastal sage scrub: Geographical subtypes

 The Northern Coastal Scrub consists of prairie, which is terraces with deep alluvial soils, and scrub, which is found on steeper slopes and ravine areas.
 Evergreen shrubs and subshrubs, which are soft leaves.
 They are found in semi-open with a height of 2–3 meters, with multiple layers.
-Some examples of the plant species that can be found are Bush monkeyflower (Mimulus aurantiacus), Poison oak (Taxicodendron diversilobum), Coffee berry (Frangula californica), Golden yarrow (Eriophyllum confertiflorum).
+Some examples of the plant species that can be found are Bush monkeyflower (Mimulus aurantiacus), Poison oak (Toxicodendron diversilobum), Coffee berry (Frangula californica), Golden yarrow (Eriophyllum confertiflorum).

 California sagebrush (Artemisia californica) can be found in Coastal Sage Scrub community, especially in Orange County.
-Some other plant species that can be found is also Giant coreopsis (Coreopsis gigantea), Black sage (Salvia mellifera), California buckwheat (Eriogonoum fasciculatum), and White sage (Salvia apiana).
+Some other plant species that can be found is also giant coreopsis (Coreopsis gigantea), Californian black sage (Salvia mellifera), California buckwheat (Eriogonum fasciculatum), and Californian white sage (Salvia apiana).

-Plant species that can be found in Maritime Succulent Scrub is Coast prickly pear (Opuntia littoralis), Coast barrel cactus (Ferocactus viridescens), Cliff spurge (Euphorbia misera), Bush rue (Cneoridium dumosum), and Dudleya spp.
+Plant species that can be found in Maritime Succulent Scrub is coast prickly pear (Opuntia littoralis), coast barrel cactus (Ferocactus viridescens), cliff spurge (Euphorbia misera), bush rue (Cneoridium dumosum), and Dudleya spp.